Entity Framework Code First with auto migrations on AppHarbor...and more

 </connectionStrings>

-After this, everything should work.
-The default database connection will be used by the membership provider (if you have one) and the database data context, which means that everything will end up in the same database.
+With this, things should work.
+The default database connection is used by the membership provider (if you have one) and the database data context, which means that everything will end up in the same database.
 If you want to use different databases, you can.

 Exposing data from the Admin system